rubenhortas/rubenhortas.github.io/_posts/2022-09-09-configuring-awesome-wm.md

 awful.key({ modkey }, "f", function() awful.util.spawn("firefox") end,
           {description = "firefox", group = "internet"})
 ```

-* Be careful in this step.
+> Be careful in this step.
 The previous entry has to end with a colon, and the last entry in this section has to end without colon.
+{: .prompt-warning }

 ## Mapping applications to screen tags